 Whether you are an international student in the UK for the first time, or a resident of the UK and studying at uni, there are lots of fascinating and historic places to visit.
-We have suggested some of them here for you and you might find they help you in your studies too!
+I have suggested some of them here for you and you might find they help you in your studies too!

 The city’s distinctive architecture has won awards, and has been home to the Romans, Anglo-Saxons, and Vikings.
 It was the capital city of Northumbria centuries ago, and you can visit the Jorvik Centre to learn more about the Vikings.
 The Shambles is an old street in York, England, with overhanging timber-framed buildings, some dating back as far as the fourteenth century.